 - Ocean Beach School District Summer Lunch Program – Food That’s in When School is Out!

 In 2010, 64% of Ocean Beach School District students received free and reduced lunch through the National School Lunch program.
 What happens when school lets out?
 Hunger is one of the most severe roadblocks to the learning process.
 Lack of nutrition during the summer months may set up a cycle for poor performance once school begins again.
+But despite all the factors, if you feel that your child's concentration and enthusiasm have dropped, in addition to nutrition, you should change method of presentation of the material, consult a doctor about medication, and, if necessary, seek help from 123helpme.org.
 Hunger also may make children more prone to illness and other health issues.
 The Summer Food Service Program is designed to fill that nutrition gap and make sure children can get the nutritious meals they need.
 Any child under 18 can participate and there are no income restrictions.
 Sponsors will act as the “hubs” for the program by preparing the meals each day to be distributed by volunteers and to six other host sites throughout the Peninsula.
 For more information visit the summer food program website at www.summerfood.usda.gov (Rene Devantier, Ocean Park Methodist Church)

 - Healthy Beginnings Program – WIC Fruit & Vegetable Grant

 The purpose of the Pacific County Healthy Beginnings Project is to increase food systems partnerships, and provide resources and education to WIC families to increase access and consumption of fresh fruits and vegetables.
 Participants were offered classes on basic gardening and provided “Smart Bags”, seeds, shovels, gloves and a kneel pad to create gardens at their homes.